 Like pretty much everywhere in Spain, Girona is packed to the brim with fantastic places to eat and drink.
 If you’re looking for some recommendations in Girona, here were some of the favourite places we ate when we were in the city:

-Espresso Mafia – An excellent coffee shop in the Old Town that has great espresso drinks along with sandwiches and cakes available.
+Espresso Mafia – An excellent coffee shop that has great espresso drinks along with sandwiches and cakes available.

-Federal Cafe – A great cafe located close to the Jewish Museum in the Old Town.
+Federal Cafe – A great cafe located close to the Jewish Museum.
 They have great coffee and also serve food and alcoholic drinks for later in the day.

-La Garrina – A wonderful natural wine bar in the Old Town with plenty of outdoor seating and great sharing platters available.
+La Garrina – A wonderful natural wine bar with plenty of outdoor seating and great sharing platters available.
 This place gets popular and tends to fill up as soon as it opens, so get here early!

-Malabarista Vermutería – A great place for a tapa and a glass of vermouth located in a quite square on the outer edges of the Old Town.
+Malabarista Vermutería – A great place for a tapa and a glass of vermouth located in a quite square on the outer edges of the historic centre.

 Taverna d’El Foment – Located a stone’s throw from Placa de Ví, this place occupies its own space in a small square and serves a great array of Catalán dishes along with great wine, vermouth and some local craft beers.